moonlight2521/WinnerTakeAll-WTA-algorithm/README.md

 # WinnerTakeAll-WTA-algorithm
-Ainner take all clustering algorithm in java code
+Winner take all clustering algorithm in java code